cdl-geneseo/geneseo-dictionary/D/Dead-Ass.md

 # Dead Ass

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Dead Ass

 Created by  Unknown User (kla8) on Nov 19, 2012

 n.Pronunciation: Amer. / ded-as   1.
 To be serious about something.
 “You’ve gotta be kidding.”
 “No, I’m dead ass.”K. Andryshak, 2012